PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-06 11:06:38
+Last updated: 2024-04-06 11:07:11
-Random Quote: Sounds like you guys need to 'Clear Everything,' 'Subtract' the negativity and 'Add' some perspective. - How I Met Your Mother
+Random Quote: Don’t take it so personally, okay?
+I don’t like most people.
+He’s in the vast majority. - Jonathan Byers